OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-17.md

 ## 2 Chronicles 17:16

-> and next to him, Amasiah the son of Zichri, who volunteered for the Lord, and with him 200,000 valiant warriors;
+> and next to him, Amasiah the son of Zichri, who willingly offered himself for the Lord, and with him 200,000 valiant warriors;

 ---

 ## 2 Chronicles 17:17

-> and of Benjamin: Eliada, a valiant warrior, and with him 200,000 armed with bow and shield;
+> and of Benjamin: Eliada, a valiant warrior, and with him 200,000 equipped with bow and shield;

 ---

 ## 2 Chronicles 17:18

-> and next to him, Jehozabad, and with him 180,000 equipped for war.
+> and next to him, Jehozabad, and with him 180,000 prepared for war.

 ---

 ## 2 Chronicles 17:19

-These are the ones who served the king, apart from those whom the king put in the fortified cities throughout Judah.
+These are the ones who served the king, in addition to those whom the king stationed in the fortified cities throughout Judah.